 The song playing on Fred's radio at the start of the film is the original recording of "The Bedrock Twitch" from the original TV series.
 Later in the film, the "BC-52s" perform a modernized version of the song.
 The version they recorded for the soundtrack CD, however, is a different arrangement than the one performed in the movie.

 Mitch Markowitz was hired to write the script.
-His version was said to be a cross of The Grapes of Wrath (1940) , Markowitz commented that "I don't even remember it that well, but Fred and Barney leave their town during a terrible depression and go across the country, or whatever that damn prehistoric thing is, looking for jobs.
+His version was said to be a cross of The Grapes of Wrath (1940).
+Markowitz commented that "I don't even remember it that well, but Fred and Barney leave their town during a terrible depression and go across the country, or whatever that damn prehistoric thing is, looking for jobs.
 They wind up in trailer parks trying to keep their families together.
 They exhibit moments of heroism and poignancy."
-This apparently too sentimental for Richard Donner.
+This was apparently too sentimental for Richard Donner.